tgirke/GEN242-2021/static/custom/slides/R_for_HPC/R_for_HPC.md

 - The following introduces the usage of `batchtools` for a computer cluster using SLURM as scheduler (workload manager).
 SLURM is the scheduler used by the HPCC at UCR.
-- The `BiocParallel` package (see [here](https://bioconductor.org/packages/release/bioc/html/BiocParallel.html))
-  provides similar functionalities as `batchtools`, but is tailored to use Bioconductor objects.
 - Similar instructions are provided this tutorial section covering `batchtools` [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rparallel/rparallel/)